Growth Policies and Experiences among Asian Countries

 Associate Professor

-The representative of this study has conducted a series of research projects on Taiwan’s startup ecosystem over the past several years.
-In particular, I have accumulated case studies of actors who support startups, for example, research on accelerators (AppWorks, StarFab Accelerator, Epoch Foundation & Garage+), large companies (Wistron), universities and research institutes (Industrial Technology Research Institute, Taidah Entrepreneurship Center, Center of Industry Accelerator and Patent Strategy, National Yang Ming Chiao Tung University), and government and public institutions (Hsinchu Science Park, Kaohsiung City).
-The R7 FY and R8 FY project (two-year plan) aims to systematically analyze the development situation of startup ecosystem in Taiwan based on these research results.
-In the first year (R7), this study will continue to reinforce insufficient areas as an extension of the representative ’s research so far (e.g., case studies of funders = VCs and angel investor clubs).
-In the second year (R8), based on these results, this study plans to take a bird’s-eye view of the entire ecosystem and analyze its overall development.
+I have conducted a series of research projects on Taiwan’s startup ecosystem over the past several years.
+In particular, I have accumulated case studies of actors who support startups, for example, research on accelerators (AppWorks, StarFab Accelerator, Epoch Foundation & Garage+), large companies (Wistron), universities and research institutes (Industrial Technology Research Institute, Taidah Entrepreneurship Center, Center of Industry Accelerator and Patent Strategy of National Yang Ming Chiao Tung University), and government and public institutions (Hsinchu Science Park, Kaohsiung City).